Enjoy Mango Season in Hawaii and some delicious recipes (updated)

 Mangoes have a long harvest season that starts May until October with the peak happening around July and you’ll find them in all the markets and fruits stands around the islands.
 Did you know that there are over 60 varieties of mangoes growing in Hawaii?
 Not only are they eaten fresh but used in many sweet and savory dishes including meats, fish, vegetables and even incorporated into delicious breads and pastries.

-Even though there are over 60 varieties grown grown in Hawaii, the most common mangoes grown for commercial mangoes grown on the islands are the Hagen, Pirie and Rapoza varieties.
+Even though there are over 60 varieties of Hawaiian mangoes grown around the islands, the most common mangoes grown for commercial mangoes grown on the islands are the Hagen, Pirie and Rapoza varieties.
 These three top the list with all the extra flavor, good size and minimal fiber on each fruit.

 What is the typical growing season for mangoes in Hawaii